 Energising our Electric Vehicle Transition

-The taskforce recently set out a range of proposals to make the switch.
-This includes the importance of smart charging networks,and providing EV charging points to suit consumers’ needs.
+The Taskforce proposals include the importance of smart charging networks, and providing EV charging points to suit consumers’ needs.

 It also explores how to reward consumers for reducing their carbon footprint and altering their energy consumption, allowing them to save money and reduce energy tariffs.